ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/run.md

 # run

-`token::run` executes a process with its token.
+`token::run` executes a new process with its token.

 It has the following command line arguments: